jacobx1/JenJakeWedding/_front_page/boston-adventure.md

 menu: Accommodations
 classes: center-text
 target: boston
+draft: true
 ---

 # Hotel

 The Courtyard Marriott is located right off of Exit 31 of Interstate 495 in [The Point plaza](http://www.thepoint495.com/), located about 15 minutes driving from the venue.
 The plaza has various shopping and eating options.
 If you look across the street, you can see IBM too.

 # Some Things to See and Do